arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 end
 ```

-Inside advice block, we have a lot of info - including very broad info about join point context (`jp`), called object and all arguments of invoked method.
+Inside the advice block, we have a lot of info - including very broad info about join point context (`jp`), called object and all arguments of the invoked method.

-After that, we can use it in application like this:
+After that, we can use it in an application like this:

 ```
 #!ruby